 - 1.1 Requirements for the safe operation of aerodromes, with respect to both aircraft safety and the safety of individuals at their places of work, are contained within legislation that forms part of Brunei Civil Aviation Order 2006.
 It is therefore legally incumbent on those who provide the workplace and for all employers and employees to comply with the safety requirements that are set out in the relevant Statutory Instruments.
-Nothing in this document substitutes the requirements of the law. - 1.2 There is potential for an overlap of regulatory responsibility between the Brunei DCA and the HSE in respect to activity in airside areas.
-The division of responsibility for the two regulatory bodies is set out in a memorandum of understanding and is such that the DCA is responsible for securing adequate provisions for the safety of individuals in the workplace.
+Nothing in this document substitutes the requirements of the law. - 1.2 There is potential for an overlap of regulatory responsibility between the DCA and the HSE in respect to activity in airside areas.
+The division of responsibility for the two regulatory bodies is set out in a memorandum of understanding and is such that the DCA is responsible for securing adequate provisions for the safety of aircraft whilst the HSE is responsible for securing adequate provisions for the safety of individuals in the workplace.